Zoddo/node-irc/docs/API.rst

     Emitted when a user changes nick along with the channels the user is in.
     See the `raw` event for details on the `message` object.

+.. js:data:: 'account'

+    `function (nick, account, channels, message) { }`

+    Emitted when a user with common channels has been identified to network services.
+	`account` can be empty if the user has been logged out.
+	The network must support the `account-notify` capability.
+    See the `raw` event for details on the `message` object.

 .. js:data:: 'invite'

     `function (channel, from, message) { }`